• Use Cases

 Integrations & Rules

-See how Meshes maps one billing event to multiple destinations with reusable actions and rules.
+See how Meshes maps one billing event to multiple destinations with reusable actions and rules per workspace.

 Open link